Mount Olympus: Climbing expeditions

 It was just one year after the liberation of northern Greece from Ottoman rule, on 2 August 1913, that the summit of Olympus was finally reached.
 The Swiss Frédéric Boissonnas and Daniel Baud-Bovy, aided by a hunter of wild goats from Litochoro, Christos Kakkalos, were the first to reach Greece's highest peak.
 Kakkalos, who had much experience climbing Olympus, was the first of the three to climb Mytikas.
 Afterwards, and until his death in 1976, he was the official guide on Olympus.
 In 1921, he and Marcel Kurz reached the second highest summit of Olympus, Stefani.
 Based on these explorations, Kurz in 1923 edited Le Mont Olympe, a book that includes the first detailed map of the summits.
 In 1928, the painter Vasilis Ithakisios climbed Olympus together with Kakkalos, reaching a cave that he named Shelter of the Muses, and he spent many summers painting views of the mountain.
 Olympus was later photographed and mapped in detail by others, and a series of successful climbs and winter ascents of the steepest summits in difficult weather conditions took place.

-Climbing Mount Olympus is a non-technical hike, except for the final section from the Skala summit to the Mytikas peak, which is a YDS class 3 rock scramble.
-It is estimated that 10,000 people climb Mount Olympus each year, most of them reaching only the Skolio summit.
+Climbing Mount Olympus is a non-technical hike, except for the final section from the Skala summit to the Mytikas peak, which is a YDS class 3 rock scramble and due to high exposure to heights, requires resistance to acrophobia.
+It is estimated that over 10,000 people visit Mount Olympus each year, most of them reaching only the Skala and Skolio summits.
 Most climbs of Mount Olympus start from the town of Litochoro, which took the name City of Gods because of its location at the foot of the mountain.
-From there a road goes to Prionia, where the hike begins at the bottom of the mountain.
+From there a road leads to Prionia, where the hike begins at the bottom of the mountain.